It may be necessary to edit the Windows hosts file to resolve H202 or other multi-user errors when opening QuickBooks Desktop over a network.

 - Repeat steps 1-4 on any additional computer connected to the server.

 Important: HOSTS files deal with STATIC IP addresses.
 If the network is using DYNAMIC addressing, this could cause problems if the server is re-booted & obtains a different IP address then configured in the HOSTS file.
-The Windows serve should be configured to maintain the same address for the network at all times.
+The Windows server should be configured to maintain the same address for the network at all times.

 - Close QuickBooks